stan-dev/stan-dev.github.io/users/documentation/index.md

 * the [Stan Reference Manual](https://mc-stan.org/docs/reference-manual/)
-specifies the Stan programming language and inference algorithms.
+which specifies the Stan programming language and inference algorithms.

 * the [Stan Functions Reference](https://mc-stan.org/docs/functions-reference/)
-specifies the functions built into the Stan programming language.
+which specifies the functions built into the Stan programming language.

 # Stan Software Development Lifecycle